Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 Creating and editing connection lines

-To create a line, select Connection Line on the toolbar or use the hotkey L, click an object and drag your cursor to another object.
-You can also select an object and click one of the blue dots around it to start drawing a line.
+To create a line, select connection line on the toolbar or use the hotkey L. You can also select an object and click one of the blue dots around it to draw a line.

 Creating connection lines

-Change arrowheads, the line type, thickness, colour, etc. in the context menu.
+Change arrowheads, the line type (straight, orthogonal, curved), thickness, color, etc. on the context menu.

 Modifying connection lines